wayinone/storefront-remix-starter/README.md

       customizableOption
   }
   ```
-3. Then we need to run `yarn generate` to do the codegen to update the type of `product` so that it has the new field.
+3. Then we need to run `yarn generate` (this is defined in package.json -> scripts) to do the codegen to update the type of `product` so that it has the new field.

 Note that in `./codegen.yml` there is a `document` option that will glob all the specified (*.tsx or *.ts) file that has `gql` tag and will generate type for them.

 Also note, in `http://localhost:3000/shop-api` there is also a `Query.Product` that is defined by the backend UI.
 Note that in the storefront we need to define the mutation again from client side.

-Note that the backend mutations, queries in the api will not join the codegen operataion.
-Only the schema and query and mutation with `gql` tag that defined in the `./codegen.yml`-> `document` will participate the `codegen` operation.
+Note that the only the schema, query and mutation with `gql` tag that defined in the `./codegen.yml`-> `document` will participate the `codegen` operation.

 ## Development